 - How are consulting, implementation, and on-premises and cloud-based managed services overlapping?

-AT&T Inc., Accenture plc, Alcatel-Lucent, BT Group plc, BearingPoint, Inc., CA Technologies, Inc., Capgemini S.A., CenturyLink, Inc., Cisco Systems, Inc., Computer Sciences Corporation, Covisint, Dell Inc., Deloitte, ELLIOTT MANAGEMENT CORPORATION, EMC Corporation, Entrust, Inc., F5 Networks, Inc., Fujitsu Limited, Gemalto N.V., General Dynamics Corporation, Hewlett Packard Enterprise, IBM, Infosys Limited, Intel Corporation, Level 3 Communications, Lockheed Martin Corporation, Microsoft Corporation, Neustar, Inc., Nippon Telegraph and Telephone Corporation, Northrop Grumman Corporation, Novell, Inc., Oracle Corporation, Orange S.A., Perimeter E-Security, PricewaterhouseCoopers LLP, Prolexic Technologies, Inc., QUALYS, INC., SAVVIS, INC., Shanghai Automotive Industry Corporation (Group), Sprint Corporation, Symantec Corporation, Tata Group, Trend Micro Incorporated, Trustwave Holdings, Inc., Unisys Corporation, Verisign, Inc., Verizon Communications, Inc., Wipro Limited
+AT&T Inc., Accenture plc, Alcatel-Lucent, BT Group plc, BearingPoint, Inc., CA Technologies, Inc., COVISINT CORPORATION, Capgemini S.A., CenturyLink, Inc., Cisco Systems, Inc., Computer Sciences Corporation, Dell Inc., Deloitte, EMC Corporation, Entrust, Inc., F5 Networks, Inc., Fujitsu Limited, Gemalto N.V., General Dynamics Corporation, Hewlett Packard Enterprise, IBM, Infosys Limited, Intel Corporation, Level 3 Communications, Lockheed Martin Corporation, Microsoft Corporation, Neustar, Inc., Nippon Telegraph and Telephone Corporation, Northrop Grumman Corporation, Novell, Inc., Oracle Corporation, Orange S.A., PricewaterhouseCoopers LLP, Prolexic Technologies, Inc., QUALYS, INC., SAIC, INC., Sprint Corporation, Symantec Corporation, Tata Group, Trend Micro Incorporated, Unisys Corporation, Verisign, Inc., Verizon Communications, Inc., Wipro Limited